emmyoncloud/terraform-s3-dynamodb/README.md

-# terraform-s3-dynamodb

 # Using Terraform (IaC) for S3 bucket and DynamoDB table provisioning.

-S3 will be used to store the “terraform state file” and DynamoDB table will be used to implement the “state locking” and consistent checks.
+S3 bucket will be used to store the “terraform state file” and DynamoDB table will be used to implement the “state locking” and consistent checks.

 ## Getting Started